mrkhorasani/AZ-900/README.md

 Helps in managing dependencies between resources during deployment.
 For example, you can ensure a database is created before the web application that depends on it.
 **Monitoring and Billing:**
 You can view and manage costs and monitor the health and performance of resources within a resource group collectively.
-> [!Best Practices]
+**Best Practices for Using Resource Groups**
-> **Logical Grouping:**
+   1. Logical Grouping:
-> Group resources that share the same lifecycle, such as all resources related to a particular application or environment (e.g., development, testing, production).
+Group resources that share the same lifecycle, such as all resources related to a particular application or environment (e.g., development, testing, production).
-> **Naming Conventions:**
+   2. Naming Conventions:
-> Use clear and consistent names for resource groups to make them easy to identify and manage.
+Use clear and consistent names for resource groups to make them easy to identify and manage.
-> **Tagging:**
+   3. Tagging:
-> Use tags to categorize resources within a resource group, which can help in organizing and tracking usage and costs.
+Use tags to categorize resources within a resource group, which can help in organizing and tracking usage and costs.
-> **Access Control:**
+   4. Access Control:
-> Implement appropriate access control policies to secure resources and ensure only authorized users can manage them.
+Implement proper access control policies to secure resources and ensure only authorized users can manage them.
 By organizing resources into resource groups, Azure users can manage their cloud resources more effectively, ensuring that related resources are managed as a cohesive unit.
 This organizational structure simplifies management tasks and enhances the overall efficiency of resource management in Azure.